JirkaUlbricht/GHLIE/README.md

 # Github Label Import/Export

-Small NPM package to import and export labels from Github repositories via CLI
+Small NPM package to import and export labels from Github repositories via CLI as Github has no built in method to do as such

+> [!IMPORTANT]
+> This package **requires** you to download and login in Github CLI to function properly!
+> You can find the official Github CLI download [here.](https://cli.github.com/)

 ## Installation